pymupdf/PyMuPDF-Utilities/OCR/README.md

 * one could OCR **_all_** pages of the input and work with the fully OCR-ed output PDF instead.
 * Instead of naive text extraction, more advanced forms can be used, like "dict", "html", etc.

-Apart from explaining the general interface to OCRmyPDF, this script is really no longer necessary with PyMuPDF verion 1.19.0 - or even better PyMuPDF v1.19.1.
+> This script is no longer necessary with PyMuPDF verion 1.19.0 or higher.
+Its only value is that it shows how to **_interface with OCRmyPDF_** from within Python.

+## Script ``images-to-ocr-pdf.py`` - Convert List of Images to an OCR PDF
+Walks through some list of image filenames, OCRs the image and appends the result as a page of a new PDF.